 It was the beginning of one of the most enduring government and industry partnerships.
-Lockheed became the Navy’s strategic missile contractor Dec.
-27, 1955, and in the following year the company opened what is now Lockheed Martin Space Systems Company’s facility in Sunnyvale, California.
+Lockheed became the Navy’s strategic missile contractor on December 27, 1955, and in the following year the company opened what is now Lockheed Martin Space Systems Company’s facility in Sunnyvale, California.

 A Strategic Victory

 The advent of the Fleet Ballistic Missile program introduced a profound strategic counterbalance that helped keep the Cold War from heating up.
 While a land-based missile silo could be targeted and a bomber shot down, the notion of a stealthy fleet of submarines roving silently undersea offered a critical deterrent that history would judge highly effective in preventing nuclear war.

 In the early days of rocketry, it was challenging enough to keep the high-powered technology under control when launching from land.
 Underwater launches required vastly different technologies.
 Weight mattered.
 New nuclear warheads were developed by the Atomic Energy Commission that decreased the weight of the missiles by 30 percent, making transport on the subs easier.
 Compressed air streams ejected the missile from the submarine, and its first-stage engine ignited only when it was a safe distance from the sub.
 The missile was designed to clear the surface of water, when an internal guidance system would then kick in and lead the weapon to the target.